Unilever to sell spreads business to KKR for $8 billion

 This year Unilever has snapped up small brands including Tazo tea, Sundial Brands and Carver Korea.

-Unilever said last month it favoured ending its dual Anglo-Dutch structure to become a single entity, but it has delayed a decision whether it would be based in Britain or the Netherlands.
+Unilever said last month it favored ending its dual Anglo-Dutch structure to become a single entity, but it has delayed a decision whether it would be based in Britain or the Netherlands.

 Additional reporting by Martinne Geller in London; Editing by Nick Zieminski and Elaine Hardcastle